 Stem cell therapy for Eye injuries

 The surface of the eye is made up of thin, transparent dome named as the cornea.
 The cornea covers the entire iris and the pupil.
 The first beam of light that is refracted from the image, strikes the cornea.
 Since the portion is exposed, it is more susceptible to injuries.
-There are numerous reasons of eye injuries such as flying dust; foreign article like metal or sand, a fingernail, an animal claw might cause damage.
-A minor scratch or corneal abrasion might result in corneal ulcers, if overlooked for a lengthier period of time.
+There are numerous reasons of eye injuries such as flying dust, foreign article like metal or sand, a fingernail, an animal claw might cause damage.
+A minor scratch or corneal abrasion that might result in corneal ulcers, if overlooked for a lengthier period of time.

 Stem cell therapy for Myopia

 The most common name for myopia is nearsightedness.
 This is the disorder of portraying issue in refractive mechanism, wherein the nearby things are evidently visible, but distant objects do not come into appropriate emphasis.
 In general, the condition can be rightly associated with the long eye ball or too much of corneal curvature, so that the gleams of the light entering into eyes are not properly focused.
 This type of condition is very common in school kids and teenagers.